vojinpavlovic/tssl_bl_srv/readme.md

  You can use [Github Actions](https://docs.github.com/en/actions) to streamline the process of building images for to [Docker Hub](https://hub.docker.com) these images can be deployed to a remote server.

-In order to enable workflow, it is required to setup secrets.
+To enable workflow, it is required to setup enviornment and it's secret for deploymenet.
 To find more informations visit `🔐 Github Stored Secrets` section.

+Workflows actions so far have been **only** **tested** on **Remote Server** with `Debian GNU/Linux 12 (bookworm)` installed.

+You must have linux with Docker pre-installed on Remote Server and an linux user with permissions to run `docker` command.
+Please do not use `root`.
+The large part of Linux ecosystem is designed to be run as a limited user, not as root.
+Running applications as root is very insecure and it can lead you to break your entire system without warning if you're not careful.

 ---